ChristophKomenda/pironman5-homeassistant/README.md

-# Pironman 5 Home Assistant
+# Pironman 5 Home Assistant Container

 A local Home Assistant custom integration for the **SunFounder Pironman 5 and Pironman 5 Max**.